enormous-rq/icc5flexlm7/README.md

 [cc010911rh71.tar](intel-cpp-compiler-5,0,1)
   [See Release Notes](intel-cpp-compiler-5,0,1/Intel_C++_Compiler_5.0.1_Release_Notes.md)

-We were able to successfully install it on a redhat 7.1 UTM/QEMU emulation using the bundled install script.
+We were able to successfully install it using the bundled install script on a redhat 7.1 UTM/QEMU emulation.
 Not entirely sure using that old of an environment is even necessary, but I would imagine something 32bit would probably be key.
 After install, there's a variable setting script that can be run.
 All of the good setup-related stuff is outlined in [this document](intel-cpp-compiler-5,0,1/iccinstructions.md) I translated from a Japanese page.
 It includes

 - Install instructions
 - Sample license (very useful here to see what the license is supposed to look like)